AmrHendy/calibration-free-indoor-localization/README.md

-# Calibration Free Indoor Localization
+﻿# Calibration Free Indoor Localization
 This is the implementation of IPIN paper which explains a free calibration system used for indoor localization in Multi-Floor Environments with any Added Infrastructure using crowdsourcing techniques.
 For more details about the system you can read the published paper by Simon Burgess and Kalle Åström from [here](https://ieeexplore.ieee.org/document/7743653/)
+All the data used from the following [repository](https://github.com/SimonEBurgess/WiFi-SLAM)

 ## Authors
 * **Simon Burgess** - *Research Paper Idea* -  [SimonEBurgess](https://github.com/SimonEBurgess)